 Vila Sexto L

-Pediatric Allergy Department, Children’s Hospital Teresa Herrera, La Coruña
+Pediatric Allergy Department, Children’s Hospital Teresa Herrera, La Coruña, Spain

-Food protein-induced enterocolitis syndrome (FPIES) is a non-IgE mediated gastrointestinal food hypersensitivity, characterized by profuse vomiting, frequently associated to pallor or/and lethargy that appears within 1 to 3 hours after ingestion of the offending food.
-There is a less frequent chronic form of FPIES, presenting with protracted vomiting, diarrhea or both, accompanied by poor growth.
+Food protein–induced enterocolitis syndrome (FPIES) is a type of non–IgE-mediated gastrointestinal food hypersensitivity characterized by profuse vomiting that is frequently associated with pallor or/and lethargy and appears within 1 to 3 hours after ingestion of the offending food.
+A less frequent chronic form of FPIES is characterized by protracted vomiting, diarrhea, or both accompanied by poor growth.

-Although FPIES is considered a rare allergic disorder, in the last few years there have been an increasing number of reports about it indicating if not a real increase in incidence, at least an increased awareness of this condition by pediatricians.
+Although FPIES is considered a rare allergic disorder, increasing reports in recent years point to a real increase in incidence, or at least an increased awareness of this condition by pediatricians.

-Foods more frequently implicated are CM, soy formula, grains and fish, depending on the different areas of the world.
-Diagnosis is based on clinical manifestations and it requires a high index of suspicion, since we still lack a diagnostic laboratory tool.
+The foods most frequently implicated are cow’s milk, soy formula, grains, and fish, depending on the geographic area.
+Diagnosis is based on clinical manifestations and requires a high index of suspicion, since we still lack a diagnostic laboratory tool.
 Early recognition of FPIES and removal of the offending food are mandatory.
-Recently international consensus guidelines have been published regarding diagnosis and management.
+International consensus guidelines on diagnosis and management have been published.
 Prognosis is usually good, with most children tolerating foods before 6 years of age.